-If you’ve ever had a difficult night’s sleep due to your cat, you might be wondering “Why does my Maine Coon sleep on my head?”
-While many cat owners joke that their cat is trying to suffocate them while they sleep, the true reason is often more endearing.
+If you’ve ever had a difficult night’s sleep due to your cat, you might be wondering why does my Maine Coon sleep on my head?
+Or, why does my Maine Coon sleep on me?

 There are several reasons why your cat might sleep on your head.
 Cats are communal sleepers, and sleeping together is a social behavior.
 Since many people move their legs at night, cats might prefer to sleep near your head to avoid lots of movement.
 Cats might also choose to sleep on their owner’s head because they like the scent of their hair.